Vertexwahn/FlatlandRT/README.md

 #### Address Sanitizer

-There is a build config called `asan` that can be used for detection memory errors.
+There is a build config called `asan` that can be used for detecting memory errors.

 ```shell
 bazel run --config=asan --compilation_mode=opt //flatland/cli:flatland.cli --  $(pwd)/flatland/scenes/sphere.flatland.xml